Custard (band)

 Custard are an Australian indie rock band formed in 1989 in Brisbane, Queensland.
 The band is colloquially known as Custaro (/kʌsˈtɑːroʊ/) due to frequent misreadings of its name.
+They are best known for the ARIA Music Award-winning song "Girls Like That (Don't Go For Guys Like Us)".

 History

 1989–1993: Formation and early EPs

 The band was originally known as Custard Gun and featured David McCormack on vocals and guitar, Paul Medew on bass (McCormack and Medew both ex-Who's Gerald?), James Straker (later in The Melniks) on guitar and Shane Brunn (who later formed Hugbubble and Vanlustbader) on drums.
 After a few shows and line up changes (namely Straker being replaced by Matthew Strong) Custard Gun morphed into Custard in early 1990.

 Custard's first release was the four track vinyl EP Rockfish Anna, which was issued in November 1990.
 A fire breathing Elvis impersonator was part of the EP's launch festivities.

 Custard's debut album, Buttercup/Bedford, was recorded in 1991.
-It was meant to be released on CD in March 1992, but things went awry.
-Unfortunately, the CDs never turned up on time for the album launch - forcing them to give away copies of the album away on cassettes to keep the audience happy.
+It was originally intended to be released on CD in March 1992, but the CDs failed to turn up on time for the album launch, forcing them to give away copies of the album on cassettes to keep the audience happy.
 It was not until the end of 1992 that the band finally got their hands on the elusive CDs.
 By this time Custard had signed to Ra Records and had released their first "major label" release, an EP called Gastanked.
-Gastanked was followed in 1993 by another EP, Brisbane, and two singles - "Casanova" and "Singlette".
-By this time the band was onto its third drummer - Shane Brunn had been replaced by Gavin Herrenberg, who had subsequently been replaced by Danny Plant.
+Gastanked was followed in 1993 by another EP, Brisbane, and two singles, "Casanova" and "Singlette".
+By this time the band was onto its third drummer.
+Shane Brunn had been replaced by Gavin Herrenberg, who had subsequently been replaced by Danny Plant.

 1994–1995: Wahooti Fandango and Wisenheimer

 Custard's debut major label album Wahooti Fandango was issued in 1994.
 The video for the album's first single, "Aloha Tambourinist", was set on a beach, featured male models pretending to be Custard, while scantily clad women roll around in the sand.

-Wahooti Fandango was critically acclaimed, and at the ARIA Music Awards of 1995 was nominated for ARIA Award for Best Best Alternative Release.
+Wahooti Fandango was critically acclaimed, and at the ARIA Music Awards of 1995 was nominated for Best Alternative Release.

 The band's "breakthrough hit" did not come until October 1995, when they released "Apartment", the first single lifted from their third studio album, Wisenheimer.
 "Apartment" received a high rotation airplay on triple j, and was voted in at number 7 in the Triple J Hottest 100, 1995.
 Wisenheimer was recorded in San Francisco, being produced by Eric Drew Feldman (Captain Beefheart, PJ Harvey, Pere Ubu et al.).
 The album also spawned the singles "Sunset Strip", "Lucky Star" and "Leisuremaster".

 After Wisenheimer, Danny Plant was replaced by Glenn Thompson.